prateekmedia/budgie-clipboard-applet/README.md

 <h1 align="center">Budgie Clipboard Manager</h1>
-<h2 align="center">Under Development</h2>
 A clipboard manager applet that can help you to store and manage clipboard content on the Budgie desktop, Written using Vala.

 **To debug the applet type `budgie-panel --replace &!` on the terminal**

 # Dependencies for Building from source

 ### *For Solus*